-Red Sox clinch playoff berth, beat Orioles 3-1Boston Red Sox's Stephen Drew, right, celebrates his two-run home run with teammates including David Ross, center, in the second inning of a baseball game in Boston, Thursday, Sept.
+Red Sox clinch playoff berth, beat Orioles 3-1Boston Red Sox's John Lackey reacts after giving up a solo home run to Baltimore Orioles' Adam Jones in the seventh inning of a baseball game in Boston, Thursday, Sept.
 19, 2013.
 (AP Photo/Michael Dwyer)

 BOSTON (AP) -- The Red Sox clubhouse was quiet after the team clinched its first postseason berth since 2009, about as quiet as the Orioles' bats were against John Lackey.